konashevich/olexi-extension/README.md

 ## Troubleshooting
 - "No results" or thin previews: The host will fall back between modes; try a more specific prompt or click a follow‑up question.
 - Health timeouts: A warning is shown, but the session continues.
 Consider increasing `AUSTLII_TIMEOUT` or `AUSTLII_HEALTH_TIMEOUT` in the host.
-- Authorisation errors: Re‑enter the API key when prompted.
+- Connection errors: ensure the host is reachable and configured with required server-side credentials.

 ## License